1. General information

 Scientific and technical reports:

 Reviews are invited by the editor and should be comprehensive analyses of specific topics.
-They are to be organized as follows: title page, abstract and keywords, main text (introduction, text, and conclusion), acknowledgments, references, tables, figure legends, and figures.
+They are to be organized as follows: title page, abstract and keywords, main text (introduction, text, and conclusion), conflict interest, acknowledgments, references, tables, figure legends, and figures.
 There should be an unstructured abstract of no more than 200 words.
 The length of the text excluding references, tables, and figures should not exceed 5,000 words.
 The number of references is limited to 100.

 4. Case studies

 Case studies are intended to report practical cases that can be encountered during editing and publishing.
 Examples include interesting cases of research misconduct and publication ethics violations; experience of new and creative initiatives in publishing; and the history of a specific journal development.
-They are to be organized as follows: title page, abstract and keywords, main text (introduction, text, and conclusion), acknowledgments, references, tables, figure legends, and figures.
+They are to be organized as follows: title page, abstract and keywords, main text (introduction, text, and conclusion), conflict interest, acknowledgments, references, tables, figure legends, and figures.
 There should be an unstructured abstract of 200 words maximum.
 The length of the text excluding references, tables, and figures should not exceed 2,500 words.
 The number of references is limited to 20.

 Essays are for the dissemination of the experience and ideas of editors for colleague editors.
 There is no limitation on the topics if they are related to editing or publishing.
 They are to be organized as follows: title page, main text (introduction, text, and conclusion), acknowledgments, references, tables, figure legends, and figures.
 The length of the text excluding references, tables, and figures should not exceed 2,500 words.
 The number of references is limited to 20.